-- Power of Attorney and Business Operations Agreement: WFOE holds a power of attorney executed by the legal owners of the VIE to exercise their voting rights, including but not limited to the dividend declaration, on all matters at meetings of the legal owners of the VIE and through such power of attorney has the right to control the operations of the VIE.
-The Business Operations Agreement specifically and explicitly grants WFOE the principal operating decision making rights, such as appointment of the directors and executive management, of the VIE. - Exclusive Equity Option Agreement and Spousal Consent Agreement: WFOE has the exclusive right to purchase the equity interests of the VIE from the registered (2)legal equity owners as far as PRC regulations permit a transfer of legal ownership to foreign ownership.
-WFOE can exercise the purchase right at any portion and any time.
+- (1) Power of Attorney and Business Operations Agreement: WFOE holds a power of attorney executed by the legal owners of the VIE to exercise their voting rights, including but not limited to the dividend declaration, on all matters at meetings of the legal owners of the VIE and through such power of attorney has the right to control the operations of the VIE.
+The Business Operations Agreement specifically and explicitly grants WFOE the principal operating decision making rights, such as appointment of the directors and executive management, of the VIE. - (2) Exclusive Equity Option Agreement and Spousal Consent Agreement: WFOE has the exclusive right to purchase the equity interests of the VIE from the registered legal equity owners as far as PRC regulations permit a transfer of legal ownership to foreign ownership.
+WFOE can exercise the purchase right at any portion and any time in the 10-year agreement period.